Conor Gallagher: Club career

+Chelsea

 Early career

-After playing for Epsom Eagles, Gallagher joined Chelsea at the age of eight.
+After playing for grassroots teams Bookham Colts, Leatherhead Predators and Epsom Eagles, Gallagher joined Chelsea at the age of six.
 In October 2018, he signed a new contract with Chelsea, contracting him to the club until June 2021.
 He had minor heart surgery that year.
-In May 2019, he was an unused substitute in the 2019 UEFA Europa League Final, collecting a winner's medal.
+In May 2019, he was an unused substitute in the 2019 UEFA Europa League final, collecting a winner's medal.
 He was awarded Chelsea's Academy Player of the Year for the 2018–19 season.

 2019–20 season: Loans to Charlton Athletic and Swansea City

 In August 2019, Gallagher signed a new three-year contract with Chelsea and moved on loan to Championship club Charlton Athletic.
 After his first month with Charlton, in which he scored three goals in six matches, he won the EFL Young Player of the Month award for August.
 On 14 January 2020, Gallagher was recalled by Chelsea.

 On 15 January 2020, the day after leaving Charlton, Gallagher joined Championship club Swansea City on loan for the rest of the 2019–20 season.
+During his time in South Wales, Gallagher was part of the Swansea team that reached the semi-finals of the Championship play-off, where they lost 3–2 to Brentford on aggregate.
 He later said that his time at Swansea allowed him to be more creative as a player.

 2020–21 season: Loan to West Bromwich Albion

 On 17 September 2020, Gallagher signed a new five-year contract with Chelsea, and joined fellow Premier League club West Bromwich Albion on loan for the 2020–21 season.
-On 28 November 2020, Gallagher scored his first Premier League goal and his first goal for West Brom in a 1–0 home league win over Sheffield United.
+On 28 November, Gallagher scored his first Premier League goal and his first goal for West Brom in a 1–0 home league win over Sheffield United.
+His only other goal for the club came in a 5–1 home defeat to future club Crystal Palace on 6 December.

+Gallagher was named Albion's Young Player of the Season as the club finished 19th in the Premier League and were relegated to the Championship.